runic-lang/compiler/README.md

 ## Status

-Basic lexer, parser and semantic analyzes (numbers only) are functional.
-Code generation hasn't been started.
+Basic lexer, parser and semantic analyzes are functional (thought limited to the available feature set).
+Preliminary code generation has been started.

 Only integer and floating point numbers are supported.
-Neither of functions, pointers or data structures are available.
+External symbols, function defintions and calling symbols/functions is also supported.
+Neither pointers or data structures are available.

 ## Licences